Mj-Werner/EE551/README.md

 pip install opencv-python matplotlib numpy pytest
 ```

 Usage is straightforward.
 Users will drop relevant image files into the “Input\_Images” folder in the Python working directory.
 The program processes each image file, “finding” the coastal edge, and saves the output image and its detected edges into a folder in the working directory.
 We have included a sample set of files in the input folder.
+Make sure to delete the test images from the premade folders before beginning.

 ## Current features: